saisenberg/rap-networks/README.md

-## Rap Network Wnalysis: Which Rappers Work Together?
+## Rap Network Analysis: Which Rappers Work Together?

 This project creates a network map of different rap artists and rap groups, based on which artists feature on songs of others.